Qbiwan/fastpages/_posts/2022-05-29-mamba-install.md

 - Now that our Python environment has been set up, we can start installing softwares that we need for doing deep-learning, such as jupyterlab, ipython, pytorch ...etc.

-  It's **especially important** to have good Pytorch installation and Jupyter installation on your machine.
-The recommendation is to use `mamba install` when installing both of them,as it will give you a more optimized installation in a faster, fuss-free manner.
+  It's **especially important** to have good Pytorch and Jupyter installation on your machine.
+The recommendation is to use `mamba install` when installing both of them, as it will give you a more optimized installation in a faster, fuss-free manner.

- - On Pytorch's [Install Pytorch](https://pytorch.org/) page, select your preference.
+ - **Installing Pytorch**: on Pytorch's [Install Pytorch](https://pytorch.org/) page, select your preference.
 The example below install a cpu version of Pytorch, and assumes that there is no GPU on your laptop.
 If you have GPU on your machine, select the relevant CUDA version instead.
 Notice that it is however using `conda install`, which we will replace with `mamba install`.

     ```
     (base) user2022@ubuntu:~$ mamba install pytorch torchvision torchaudio cpuonly -c pytorch
     ```
-{% include screenshot url="../images/mamba-install/pytorch.png" %}
+{% include screenshot url="mamba-install/pytorch.png" %}

-- On Jupyterlab's [Installation](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) page, the installation command is `mamba install -c conda-forge jupyterlab`.
+- **Installing Jupyter Lab**: on Jupyterlab's [Installation](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) page, the installation command is `mamba install -c conda-forge jupyterlab`.
 Since the default channel for mamba is already conda-forge, we can simply ran

     ```
     (base) user2022@ubuntu:~$ mamba install jupyterlab